 - 200 pounds 6 ml (1 1/4 teaspoon)

-Since C60 olive oil only appears have been studied in mice and rats (so far) these dosages are not based on direct human testing.
+Since C60 olive oil appears to have been studied in mice and rats (so far) these dosages are not based on direct human testing.
 Essentially, the company is doing mice-to-human dosage calculations.
 This is common in science but it really should be backed up with human studies in my opinion.

 Does it need to be refrigerated?